 My children do not fit into a cookie-cutter education.
 While they both will study similar subjects, they each will have a different focus.
 We have the time and freedom to allow them to pursue their individual interests and celebrate their accomplishments.
-When the light bulb goes off, I am the one to witness that moment with my child.
+When the light bulb goes off, I have the privilege of witnessing that moment with my child.

 We have the flexibility of when and how we learn.

 Flexibility in homeschooling comes in many forms.
 For us, some of the ways we take advantage of the flexibility of homeschooling include: